Christopher P. Yates: Legal practice

-As a lawyer, Yates was hired by Stephen J. Markman (later a Michigan Supreme Court justice) to work as a federal prosecutor in the United States Attorneys Office for the Eastern District of Michigan, located in Detroit, Michigan; was an attorney-advisor in the Office of Legal Counsel at the United States Department of Justice in Washington, D.C.; was a Federal public defender for the Western District of Michigan from 1997 to March 2004 (eventually becoming chief of that office); and as a private attorney, he was a partner in two law firms in Grand Rapids, Michigan.
+As a lawyer, Yates was hired by Stephen J. Markman (later a Michigan Supreme Court justice) to work as a federal prosecutor in the United States Attorney’s Office for the Eastern District of Michigan, located in Detroit, Michigan; was an attorney-advisor in the Office of Legal Counsel at the United States Department of Justice in Washington, D.C.; was a Federal public defender for the Western District of Michigan from 1997 to March 2004 (eventually becoming chief of that office); and, as a private attorney, was a partner in two law firms in Grand Rapids, Michigan.